 The bidirectional IC bus consists of the serial clock (SCL) and serial data (SDA) lines.
-Both lines must be connected to a positive supply through a pull-up resistor when connected to the output stages of a device.
+Both lines must be connected to a positive supply through a pullup resistor when connected to the output stages of a device.
 Data transfer may be initiated only when the bus is not busy.

-IC communication with this device is initiated by a master sending a Start condition, a high-to-low transition on the SDA input/output while the SCL input is high (see Figure 20).
-After the Start condition, the device address byte is sent, most significant bit (MSB) first, including the data direction bit (R/W).
+$I^2C$ communication with this device is initiated by a master sending a start condition, a high-to-low transition on the SDA input/output while the SCL input is high (see Figure 19).
+After the start condition, the device address byte is sent, MSB first, including the data direction bit (R/W).

 After receiving the valid address byte, this device responds with an acknowledge (ACK), a low on the SDA input/output during the high of the ACK-related clock pulse.
-The address inputs (A0-A1) of the slave device must not be changed between the Start and the Stop conditions.
+The address inputs (A0-A2) of the slave device must not be changed between the start and the stop conditions.